whotracksme/whotracks.me/blog/generating_adblocker_filters.md

 That's a lot of data, and we plan to release a more complete documentation about what all this is about soon.
-For now let's just say that everything is already made accessible on the website, in form of nice graphs and aggregations!.
+For now let's just say that everything is already made accessible on the website, in form of nice graphs and aggregations!

 For our use-case, we will only consider the field: `tracked`.
-It represents the proportion of requests made by this *app*, identified as tracking the user (using either identifying *cookies* or *fingerprinting*).
-In the case of `google_analytics`, it means that out of `100` requests, `43` contain enough information to identify you (if you don't use any privacy-enhancing extension).
+It represents the proportion of page loads including *app*, identified as performing some form of tracking (using either identifying *cookies* or *fingerprinting*).
+In the case of `google_analytics`, it means that out of `100` page loads where `google_analytics` was present, tracking occurred `44` times.

-Before generating the filter list, let's keep only the trackers for which we saw at least `10%` of the requests tracking users.
+Before generating the filter list, let's keep only *apps* tracking users more than `10%` of the time.
 Please note that finding the right threshold would require some finer analysis, and could depend on the application.

 ```python
 def filter_domains(domains):